Compliance Grant Info

 Ohio University maintains an Institutional Animal Care and Use Committee (IACUC) in full accordance with both Public Health Service (PHS) and USDA requirements.
 The IACUC meets monthly to review protocols and consider issues relating to the care and use of animals at Ohio University.
 The committee conducts semi-annual inspections and program reviews and prepares reports on the status of the animal care and use facilities and programs.
 The Vice President for Research, who is the designated Institutional Official, appoints the IACUC.

-An attending veterinarian, Dr. Stephen Abfall D.V.M. who is licensed to practice in the state of Ohio, provides for Ohio University’s veterinary care.
-Dr. Abfall provides routine and emergency animal care and is a member of the IACUC.
+An attending veterinarian, Dr. Shawn Rosensteel D.V.M. who is licensed to practice in the state of Ohio, provides for Ohio University’s veterinary care.
+Dr. Rosensteel provides routine and emergency animal care and is a member of the IACUC.
 He is experienced with the care of laboratory animal species and with research facilities.
 In addition, Ohio University also retains the services of Dr. Harold Stills D.V.M. as a consulting veterinarian.
 Dr. Stills specializes in laboratory animal medicine and is board certified through the American College of Laboratory Animal Medicine (ACLAM).
 Ohio University’s Laboratory Animal Resources animal care staff are all certified through the American Association for Laboratory Animal Science (AALAS) and provide daily oversight to all research animals.
 All euthanasia is performed in accordance with the American Veterinary Medical Association’s Panel on Euthanasia guidelines unless specific exemptions are requested and approved through the Institutional Animal Care and Use Committee.

 Resources: Animal Facilities